zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide400.md

     ![](images/400/40.png)

 ### **STEP 6**: Edit your notebook
-- In the first paragraphe of the notebook, enter in the following SQL script:
+- In the first paragraph of the notebook, enter in the following SQL script:
     ```
     %sql

-    select prod_id, chanel_desc from sh.sales s join sh.channels c on s.channel_id = c.channel_id;
+    select prod_id, channel_desc from sh.sales s join sh.channels c on s.channel_id = c.channel_id;
     ```

     ![](images/400/41.png)